 |Organizational Forms||Societies (associations), closed societies (foundations), and private societies (not-for-profit companies)|

-Note: the Societeis Registrar is an independent entity and not considered a department of the Ministry
+Note: The Registry is an independent entity and not considered a department

 Criminal defamation laws.

 |Barriers to Speech and/or Advocacy||No legal barriers to speech or advocacy, but in practice, vocal human rights organizations may face difficulties in dealing with government.|

 |Barriers to International Contact||No legal barriers|